MCP server: A step-by-step guide to building from scratch

 Follow the steps one after another:

-If you are having any issues, here is a sample integration video. 👇
+If you are experiencing any issues, please refer to the sample video of the integration for guidance. 👇

 Integrating Linear & Slack in Cursor.